Skip to main content

 Are any of these a project requirement?

-Because most employee handbooks are shared with your entire organization, the most common Audience for a document in Blissbook is "Everyone at {{your organization}}".
-This is the default setting.
-You just tell Blissbook who is in your organization, and then Blissbook will use that list as your Audience.
-Any time you make a change to that list, that change carries down to any documents that have "Everyone at {{your organization}}" as its Audience.
+Because most employee handbooks are shared with your entire organization, the most common Audience is "Everyone at {{your organization}}" - the default setting.
+You just tell Blissbook who is in your organization, and Blissbook will use that list as your Audience.
+Any changes to that list carry down to every document using "Everyone at {{your organization}}" as its Audience.

-Additionally, you can click the "Add a Person or a Group" link within the Audience settings to add a person or group directly to the Audience of a document.
+You can also click the Add a Person or a Group link within the Audience settings to add someone directly to a document's Audience.

 Did this answer your question?